On the day of the race, here are some key factors to consider and plan for so that you can focus on reaching the finish

 Here are 10 tips to help you improve your experience.

 Know and double-check your plan for parking.
 Also, calculate your travel to and from the race start and finish lines.
 Don’t let traffic before the race compromise all of your hard work and training.
 Lastly, give yourself enough time to warm up and stretch to ensure a good start.

 Call for an Appointment

 (800) USC-CARE (800-872-2273)

 It’s critical to fuel your body before the race.
 Eat high carbohydrate meals (80% of intake) for several days prior to the race to build up your store of glycogen, a crucial energy source for your body.
 On the morning of the race try to eat a 500- to 800-calorie breakfast two to three hours before the race.
 Limit fiber to avoid gastrointestinal upset.
 Predictability is key: Eating foods you know worked well during your long training runs is critical for a calm stomach and high energy on the day of the race.

-It seems obvious, but avoid changes in equipment on race day, especially shoes.
+It seems obvious, but on the day of the race it’s best to avoid changes in equipment, especially shoes.
 Wearing your tried-and-true running shoes will help to prevent the foot pain and blistering that are common in long-distance running.

 Before the race, pay attention to urine color — aim for light yellow as a sign of adequate hydration.
 Although sweat rates vary from runner to runner, a good guideline for hydration is six to eight ounces of fluid every 20 minutes.
 Avoid over hydrating, which can lead to stomach upset.
 Make sure your race-day hydration consists of energy drinks containing carbohydrates and electrolytes and water.
 Consuming water alone during the race can lead to hyponatremia, which is caused by dilution of the blood’s sodium level and can be very dangerous.

 5. Energy gels/bars

 Commercially available prepackaged carbohydrate sources are an important fuel source in triathlon and distance running.
 Again, familiarity is key to avoid race-day stomach upset, so stick with energy snacks you’ve consumed during your training.
 Consume one snack 45 to 60 minutes (with water) after the race starts and every 45 to 60 minutes thereafter.

 6. Lubrication/skin protection